| November 27, 2004

 |

-| Would he actually show?
-I had my doubts since he had agreed
+he actually show?
+I had my doubts since he had agreed to the

-The next day we waited from 8:00 until 10:15 at the assigned spot for
+next day we waited from 8:00 until 10:15 at the assigned spot for

 our 9am meeting.
 We finally gave up but learned later that he had